-These Vintage Photos Capture The March Madness Spirit
+These Amazing Vintage Photos Truly Capture The Spirit Of March Madness

 The NCAA basketball tournament is unlike any other championship event for one main reason: It's consistent.